irybakov/async-api/README.md

 # async-api
-Sample of Async API MicroService
+Sample of Async API MicroService.

+Part of Ifrastracture prototype.